 A fourth generation Washingtonian, the Fain family has built strong roots in the community.

 Joe’s mother, Geraldine, was a longtime assistant superintendent for public schools in South King County.
 She also serves as the past president of Highline Medical Center, and was Seafair Queen in 1964.
 Joe’s father, Dick Sr., is a past Rotary president, retired public school principal, and retired Lt.
 Cmdr. in the U.S. Navy.
 Joe’s brother, Dick Jr., is the voice of the Seattle Storm and works as an on-air personality for one of Seattle’s sports radio stations.

 After graduating from Mt.
 Rainier High School in Des Moines, Joe earned his BA from the University of Washington.
 He continued his studies while working full-time for the King County Council, attending evening classes at Seattle University, where he earned an MBA and a law degree.

 Joe is an active member of the South King County community.
 He was an award-winning high school swim coach for the Highline and Renton school districts, and was recognized as Washington State Coach of the Year in 2002.

 He is also active on education issues.
 In 2006, Joe co-chaired a boundary review committee for the Kent and Auburn school districts, served as mentor for the Aviation High School, and is a past member of the foundation board of directors for Highline Community College.

 Joe currently sits on the board of Auburn Youth Resources, a nonprofit organization that provides treatment and counseling for at-risk youth throughout the region.
-He also serves on the board of the recently formed Auburn Public Schools Foundation, and Sports in Schools.
+He also serves on the board of the recently formed Auburn Public Schools Foundation, Washington First Robotics, and Sports in Schools.

 Joe shares his wife’s passion for raising cancer awareness.
 He is a former board member and served as a volunteer emcee for the American Cancer Society’s Relay for Life.
 Joe and Steffanie have also participated in the Susan G. Komen Race for the Cure and the 3 day Walk.